wmjasonward/jsftp-checksum/README.md

 | Y | jsftp-checksum successfully tested |
 | N | The tested ftp server advertises algorithm support, but jsftp-checksum cannot parse it correctly |
 | - | The tested ftp server (as configured) does not support the algorithm |

+\* Other Ftp servers may be supported, please report success/failure

+\*\* Ftp server support may vary due to version/configuration differences

 #### Other Notes